 Responding to the request /1477/ I publish this calculator that calculates the amount of pure alcohol in the solution of two liquids with different amounts of ethyl alcohol and water.I allowed myself to slightly deviate from the requirements of the original request, where people wanted to mix pure alcohol with water, and added the parameter for each mixed fluid setting the amount of alcohol in it.
 That allows to mix not only the water with alcohol but use it for other fluids containing alcohol.
-To determine the solution with clean water, it is necessary to enter a zero in the column for the volume fraction of alcohol of the one liquids.
+To determine the solution with clean water, it is necessary to enter a zero in the column for the volume concentration of alcohol of the one liquids.
 Details of calculation and a bit of theory and history can be found just below the calculator:

 In the 19th century, at least one-third of the budget of the Russian Empire were excise taxes on alcoholic beverages.
 The excise tax is calculated, depending on the strength of the drink (amount of pure alcohol).
 Therefore, the task of determining the amount of pure alcohol was at the level of national importance.As long as this topic was not connected to science, beverage strength was determined with quite interesting methods.
 For example, for a long time, the most common type of strong wine in Russia was the so-called polugar (38% of alcohol).
 The way of proving the quality of Polugar was simple - set it on fire and it will burn until the half of it's amount burns out.- if you set fire to Polugar, it should burn until the half of it's volume is burned out.